 - 2 tablespoons filtered water (find water purification systems here)

 - ⅛ tsp salt, optional (find unrefined sea salt here)

 - 1 ½ cups unsalted roasted almonds or raw almonds** (find organic, non-GMO almonds here)

 - In a skillet, combine sugar, cinnamon, water, and salt.

 - Add almonds to skillet and stir constantly over medium heat, making sure all almonds get coated with the syrupy mixture.
-Stir until sugar crystallizes and almonds look “furry” with sugar coating (about 5 minutes).
-Tip: Don’t go too long or mixture will turn back into syrup.
+Stir until sugar crystallizes and almonds look "furry" with the sugar coating (about 5 minutes).
+Tip: Don't go too long or mixture will turn back into syrup.

 - Remove almonds from heat and scoop out onto wax paper to cool.